incoresemi/river_core/docs/source/cclass.rst

 The `run` stage simply passes on the make file command to the pytest environment for parallel execution and report generation.

-For each test RIVER CORE expects the generation of a ``dut.dump`` which is the execution log of that test to be present in the working-dir of that test as specified in the test-list.
+For each test RiVer Core expects the generation of a ``dut.dump`` which is the execution log of that test to be present in the working-dir of that test as specified in the test-list.
 If coverage is enabled then each test run will also generate the coverage database which can be merged/ranked together.
 The dump format matches the dump created by spike using the ``--log-commits`` option.